facebook/flow/website/en/docs/types/objects.md

 obj[4] = "Mark";
 ```

-When an object type has an indexer property, property accesses are assumed to
+When an object type has an indexer property, any lookup is assumed to have the
-have the annotated type, even if the object does not have a value in that slot
+indexer property's value type, even if the object does not have a value in that
-at runtime.
-It is the programmer's responsibility to ensure the access is safe,
+slot at runtime.
+It is the programmer's responsibility to ensure the lookup is
-as with arrays.
+safe, as with arrays.

 ```js
 var obj: { [number]: string } = {};
 obj[42].length; // No type error, but will throw at runtime
 ```

-Indexer properties can be mixed with named properties:
+An indexer property can be mixed with named properties:

 ```js
 // @flow